My Main Page with Links to My Other

 30 percent of your income in taxes.
 If you are an imprisoned felon who engages

-dollars stitching you back up.
-(I am not talking about body piercing.
+in self-mutilation, the government will pay millions stitching you back up.
+(I am not referring to body piercing.
 I am talking

 about do-it-yourself a, b, c, d, e, f, and g-sections.)
-They will delightfully

 The authors take on the current regime